mprov-ng/mprov-ng.github.io/index.md

 <hr />

+The mProv management suite consists of several parts.

+- [mProv Control Center](mpcc.md) - The heart and brains of mProv
+- [mProv Job Server](mprov_jobserver.md) - The work horse of mProv

 Visit the [Github Page](https://github.com/mprov-ng/) for more information.
 Keep checking back here as well, more updates to come! <img src="assets/images/cursor_blink.gif" />

 <hr />